kapoko/insert-backgrounds/README.md

 #### Javascript

 Anywhere in your code (but at least after the DOM has loaded), call `insertBackgrounds`.
 First argument is the options array, which does nothing for now.
 Second function is the callback.
-Bellow we pass in an anonymous function.
+In the example below we pass in an anonymous function.
 The `id` argument is the id of the element on which the `data-insert-background` attribute is found.
 If there's no id attribute, the image url itself gets passed.

 ```javascript
 import insertBackgrounds from 'insert-backgrounds';